ministryofjustice/moj-design-system/app/views/patterns/upload-files/README.md

 It can be helpful to automatically reduce the file size of the upload files.

+## Bulk file uploading

+Bulk file uploading lets users upload files quickly which might be more appropriate in repeat use interfaces like case working systems.

+Only use this pattern if you have evidence that the above patterns are not working well enough.

+### Without JavaScript

+{{ dsExample({
+  name: 'upload-files',
+  example: 'bulk-no-js',
+  section: 'patterns',
+  height: 580
+}) }}

 ## Known gaps

 These patterns are useful for infrequently used services or for users with low digital literacy.